dgurudot/gr/help/en_US/HELP-GOLDRING-NEW-ACCOUNT.md

 # **Instructions for adding Goldring Account**
 - **Step 1:** Add your existing Goldring account username and password.
+Add TOTP (Optional) if two factor authentication is enabled.
   - You must have an existing Goldring account.
 If you don't have Goldring account, then click on "Sign Up" at bottom of screen.
   - Enable "Demo" checkbox for demo/test/paper account.
 - **Step 2:** Click on "Sign In" button to authenticate and sign-in to existing goldring account for add.